‘Digital Gateway’ Threatens to Overwhelm Manassas Battlefield

 Data centers, large industrial complexes function as the backbone of the modern cloud-based internet, are an increasing threat to historic landscapes across Virginia.
 They require massive quantities of energy and water to function and surrounding communities face significant issues related to their construction and operation.
 Learn more about the threat posed by data centers on historic landscapes.

 Thanks to a confluence of geography, state legislation and local zoning decisions, Virginia has become the data center capital of the world.
 Only a few years ago they were concentrated in nearby Loudoun County – but now they are now spreading like locusts throughout Northern Virginia.
-As of the summer of 2023, the Trust is engaged with proposals for data centers on or adjacent to significant Virginia battlefields, including Brandy Station, Deep Bottom, Glendale, Manassas, North Anna, the Wilderness and more.
+As of the end of 2024, the Trust is engaged with proposals for data centers on or adjacent to significant Virginia battlefields, including Brandy Station, Deep Bottom, Glendale, Manassas, North Anna, the Wilderness and more.

 Prince William Digital Gateway